 Check the financial aid website for more information on payment plans and tuition waivers.

-Join the conversation about about SUNY Buffalo in the College Confidential forums
+See what others are saying about SUNY Buffalo in the College Confidential forums